jacann/Physics-Notes/README.md

  TI-Nspire Notes for the AP Physics C: Mechanics & AP Physics C: Electricity and Magnetism Courses.
 Typically updated by the Monday following a unit test.

 ## Instructions
-To be added...
+1. Download the file named "Notes-[Unit].[Revision].tns" from the Releases section of this page.
+2. Open https://nspireconnect.ti.com in Google Chrome (other browsers will not work).
+3. Connect your Nspire to your computer using a USB cable.
+4. Select your calculator from the pop-up menu, and click "Connect."
+5. Click "Transfer File," then "To Calculator," then "From Computer."
+6. Select the .tns file you just downloaded.
+7. A confirmation that the document ws recieved will appear on your calculator, and you'll be all done! :)

 ## Nspire Tips
-- Use Documents
+- Use Documents to organize your math & notes.
+ - I recommend one document per unit, with one Nspire "Problem" for each problem on the probelm set, day, and test.
+ - After downloading these notes to your Nspire, copy the problem into the last Problem in your current unit's document.
+This way you can quickly reference the notes while doing classwork or taking the unit test.
-- Use ctrl + d-pad to quickly switch between pages in a document.
+- Use ctrl and the D-Pad to quickly switch between pages in a document.

  ## Filename & Version Structure
  Filename: "Notes \[Unit-#\].\[Revision-#\].tns"